 Central is a medium-sized city located in the state of Louisiana.
 With a population of 29,565 people and five constituent neighborhoods, Central is the 14th largest community in Louisiana.

 Central real estate is some of the most expensive in Louisiana, although Central house values don't compare to the most expensive real estate in the U.S.

-Central is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Central isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Central are a mix of both white- and blue-collar jobs.
 Overall, Central is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Central who work in office and administrative support (19.07%), sales jobs (10.25%), and management occupations (9.48%).
+There are especially a lot of people living in Central who work in office and administrative support (12.27%), sales jobs (9.89%), and business and financial occupations (9.58%).

 The most common language spoken in Central is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Polish and Spanish.